eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

   <iframe src="https://www.youtube.com/embed/XCvC8pUI4ZA" class="rounded z-depth-1" style="width: 100%; aspect-ratio: 16 / 9; height: auto; display: block;" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen title="Bobby Newport from Parks and Rec has the name recognition, but not the qualifications"></iframe>
 </div>
 <div class="caption mt-2">
-  Bobby Newport from Parks and Rec has the name recognition and charisma, but not the qualifications.
+  Bobby Newport from Parks and Rec is Leslie Knope's opponent for city council.
+He has the name recognition and charisma, but not the qualifications.
 Even so, people won't vote for Leslie Knope if they don't know who she is.
 </div>

 We draw an awareness/prominence ranking for each election, simulating that everyone knows the frontrunner, but as you go down the ranking, the number of voters who are aware of each candidate decreases.
 For the selected $\alpha$ "awareness" parameter, the probability that a voter is aware of candidate $c$ is given by: